2025-2026 Academic Catalog

 Introduction to spatial visualization.
 Training to improve three-dimensional visualization skills, pictorial sketching, orthographic projection, mental rotation, mental cutting and folding, combining solids.

-Introduction to engineering profession for transfer General Engineering students including engineering problem solving and design, contemporary software tools, and professional practices and expectations (e.g., communication, teamwork, ethics).
-Duplicates 1215-1216.
+Introduction to the engineering profession for General Engineering students and Transfer Engineering students with significant transfer/AP credit; engineering problem solving and design, contemporary programming and CAD software tools, and professional practices and expectations (e.g., communication, teamwork, ethics), Reflective and Corrective practices.
 Design Lab/Studio.
+Duplicates ENGE 1215-1216.

 Develop global competencies in science, technology, engineering, and math (STEM) contexts and understand how problems and viable solutions vary across contexts and how intercultural communication and global leadership are important in an interconnected global workforce.
 Integrates semester-long on-campus module with international module following semester exams (Rising Sophomore Abroad Program).
 International module engages students in local culture during visits with STEM businesses and universities.
 Participation in both modules required.
 Enrollment by application.